-Format Export Settings Comment Windows Media t Windows Media support website for information on ings for your application
+Format Export Settings Comment Windows Media Refer to the Microsoft Wind choosing the best settings for lows Media support website for information on or your application

 NOTE: Export is a background task and can be monitored using the Transfer Monitor.
 See "Monitoring media file transfers" on page 124 to view the job status.
 If the operation fails for any reason, the asset is deleted from the target location.